leios/gpu-handbook/src/index.md

 3. Must be available for free with the same Creative Commons license.
 In other words, derivatives of derivatives of this work cannot make money and also must attribute me (and any additional authors).

 **if this book is useful for you, please consider purchasing it when it is officially released**.
+If you would like to purchase the book, please let me know [here](https://forms.gle/MAy3wZY3dy5NiymbA).
 Otherwise, please let me know if there are any typos, errors, or jank that you find along the way.

 Thanks for reading and I hope the book helps you in some way!